EternityForest/AnyoneCanDoIt/MathELI5.md

 because zero is the first possibility.

 This fact causes massive numbers of errors in programming, when people get confused by it.
 They are generally known as a type of off-by-one error.

+Also note that base systems related to the modulo operation because of the way digits wrap to zero when counting overflows to the next digit.

+Look at the sequence 8, 9, 10.
+The first digit becomes zero because each digit can only hold 9, and we add the one.
+18, 19, 20 is the same idea.
+We need to go from 9 to ten, but 10 doesn't fit, so we "move everything" to the tens place.

+If one wanted to know the value of just the ones place, they would take the number modulo 10.

+Any multiple of ten does nothing to the modulo value.
+35 and 25 are different by exactly ten, so when we wrap around on the "Modulo wheel" we are back where we started.
+Only the ones place values make it through the "filter".

+This works in any base system too.
+N modulo 2 tells you the value of the first digit of a binary number.

+It even works on multiple digits.
+N % 100 gives you the value of the first 2 digits of a base 10 number.

+If you added anything to the thousands place, the modulo would wrap around, only changes in the tens and hundreds can affect the result.

 ### [Base 2(Binary)](https://en.wikipedia.org/wiki/Binary_number)
 Base 2 aka binary is the same thing with 2s. `1111`= one 8, one 4, one 2, and one 1